8 Unexpected Reasons You’re Always Thirsty

 You miscounted how many glasses of water you’ve had

 “The number-one cause of thirst is just not drinking enough water,” says Dr. Mayock.
-For his adult patients, Mayock recommends drinking one glass of water with each meal and two in between meals.
+As a good rule of thumb, drink one glass of water with each meal and two in between meals, he suggests.
 If it helps, set an alarm on your phone and have it go off once every two hours.
 This will be your reminder to either drink a glass of water or down what’s left in your water bottle and fill it back up.
-Check out these tips that guarantee you’ll drink enough water.
+Next, learn these 13 tricks that guarantee you’ll drink enough water.